wongshek/MergeMeshes/README.md

 # MergeMeshes

-- Merge multi polygonal obj meshe into one using openMesh library.
+- Merge multi polygonal obj meshes into one using openMesh library.
 - You should be able to switch to other formats easily.